Zhangwan, Shiyan

-Zhangwan District (张湾区 (張灣區, Zhāngwān Qū)) is a district of the city of Shiyan, Hubei, People's Republic of China.
+Zhangwan District (张湾区 (張灣區, Zhāngwān Qū)) is a district of the city of Shiyan, Hubei, China.

 History

 Human activity in the area can be traced back to approximately 5000 BCE on the banks of the Du River.

 The area belonged to the Chu State during its existence.
-The area later belonged to the Qin Dynasty.
+The area later belonged to the Qin dynasty.

-The area was incorporated under the Jin Dynasty as Weiyang County (微阳县).
+The area was incorporated under the Jin dynasty as Weiyang County (微阳县).

-During the Sui Dynasty and the early Tang Dynasty, the area was incorporated as Duyang County (堵阳县).
+During the Sui dynasty and the early Tang dynasty, the area was incorporated as Duyang County (堵阳县).
 In 627 CE, the county was dissolved and replaced by Yunxiang County (郧乡县).
 Yunxiang County would itself be dissolved in 1277 under the Southern Song, and replaced by Yun County (郧县).
 The area would remain as Yun County throughout subsequent dynasties, and through the rule of the Republic of China.

 In December 1947, Yun County was taken by Communist forces.
 In subsequent years, the area would be re-organized multiple times.
 The prefecture-level city of Shiyan was established in December 1969.

 Zhangwan was established as a county-level subdistrict (县级街道) in November, 1980.

 In May 1984, Zhangwan was re-organized as a district (区).

 On 13 June 2021, a gas explosion occurred in Zhangwan District.